brianshumate/katacoda-scenarios/vault-telemetry-splunk/intro.md

 This scenario helps you become familiar with Vault telemetry in Splunk.
 It uses Terraform to automate deployment of a simple Docker based infrastructure featuring a Vault server, a Telegraf agent, and a Splunk server.
 Assembling and using the solution in this scenario should give you a basic idea of what is possible and help inform your own telemetry aggregation and analysis solution.

-You will do the following tasks while you work through this scenario:
+You will do the following tasks while you work through the scenario:

 1. **Start the containers** - this is where Terraform really shines.
 By defining and applying a plan, you can orchestrate the entire deployment with Terraform, down to all required configuration items in each component of the stack.
 1. **Initialize and unseal Vault** - Prepare Vault for use by initializing it and unsealing it.
 You will also login to Vault so that you can use it for the steps that follow.